Skin wrinkles and blemishes

 Smoking increases wrinkles.
 Quitting smoking prevents many health problems not just unhealthy skin.
 Exposure to secondhand smoke is also dangerous to overall health and is damaging to skin.

-Use a sunscreen daily that protects against UVA and UVB rays.
+Use a sunscreen daily that protects against UVA and UVB rays with a sun protection factor (SPF) rating of 30 or higher.

 Daily Preventive Skin Care